 Perhaps there is no better feeling in the world than to ride, but a motorcycle crash comes with a serious risk.
 If you’ve been in an accident while riding a motorcycle, filing a claim is often one of the first steps to financial recovery.

 However, an auto insurance claim may not guarantee full compensation for motorcycle riders, especially in Florida.
-Learn more about the process of filing motorcycle accident claims in Florida and how settlement amounts are determined.
+Learn more about the process of filing motorcycle accident claims in Florida and how settlement amounts are determined for accident victims.

 Determining Settlement Amounts For Motorcycle Accidents In Florida